-Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under Revenue Regulations 15-2010 in Note 21 to the parent company financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the parent company financial statements taken as a whole.
+The supplementary information required under Revenue Regulations 15-2010 in Note 22 to the parent company financial statements is presented for purposes of filing with the Bureau of Internal Revenue and is not a required part of the parent company financial statements.
 Such information is the responsibility of the management of the Parent Company.
-The information has been subjected to the auditing procedures applied in our audit of the basic financial statements.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The information has been subjected to the auditing procedures applied in our audit of the parent company financial statements.
+In our opinion, the information is fairly stated, in all material respects, in relation to the parent company financial statements taken as a whole.